-For a long time we've been in the dark about problems and errors with accessing the camera and microphone.
+For a long time we've been in the dark about the problems and errors users had with granting access to camera and microphone devices.
 We knew there were occasional problems but we had no idea how often they were occuring, why, who was impacted and if they are avoidable.

 More than 1 year ago we've taken taken the 1st step and tried to understand the type of problems a user could face.
 It was clear then there's no one simple answer.

 A few months ago we've started logging these errors server side in a half baked attempt to measure their occurence.
 It didn't took us long from that 1st attempt to better understand the data, put it in a database and make it available - in a usable form - to our clients in their account area.

 So today we're introducing a new Logs section that gives you access to all the successful and failed attempts to access the camera and microphone with